 Our experienced Geotechnicians are trained to carry out a variety of field testing to cover your construction site requirements.

-Bearing Capacity Assessments (BCA) are undertaken to ensure the soil foundation is able to support the proposed loading, whether it is for a Residential Dwelling, or for a 300 tonne Piling Rig Platform.
+Bearing Capacity Assessments (BCA) are undertaken to ensure the soil foundation is capable of supporting the proposed loading, whether it is low loading (Residential Dwelling) or high loading (200t Crane / Piling Rig).
 The ultimate and allowable bearing capacity of soils is a complex concept which requires expert knowledge of soil mechanics, taking into account the particle size distribution, cohesion, density, moisture content, and depth of the underlying soils.

 Coarse grained soils (sand and gravel blends) are best assessed using Plate Load Testing, and fine grained soils (silts and clays) are best assessed using a Dynamic Cone Penetrometer (DCP).